rban01/slicer_registration/manual_registration.md

 >>Axes may have different spacing.
 >>
 >>CT and MRI images are scalar volumes.
->3.
-Models
->>Display -> Visibility -> [Visbility, Opacity, View, Color]
->>
->>View specifies in which view the model is visible.
-If none are checked, the model is visible in all views, 2D or 3D.
 >>
 >>Volumes handle 2D images as a single-slice 3D image.
 >>